TeamPiped/documentation/content/docs/architecture/index.md

 # LBRY

-LBRY streams are automatically added to stream content via LBRY if the same video is available there.
+LBRY streams are automatically used to stream content via LBRY if the same video is available there.